madprops/awesome-setup/madwidgets/sysmonitor/README.md

 (alert_max of net monitors are calculated in megabits)

 A specific command to be used can be passed with the "command" argument.

+A specific timer timeout to be used can be passed with the "timeout" argument.